barharding/Election_Analysis/README.md

 ## Election Audit Results
 The election results python script, tabulates its results from a raw data file named ***election_results.csv***.
 This file contains the following three columns of data: Ballot ID, Count, and Candidate Voted for.

 The first section of the script initializes a number of variables, lists & dictionaries to store values or results.
-In addition, these are used in a calculations in the code.
+These are later used in the code for calculations.

 ````python
 # Initialize a total vote counter.